 The logic is that Royal Mail has a legal obligation to deliver all mail with a 'delivery point'.
 Whether or not mail items have an addressee is irrelevant; Royal Mail delivers mail to addresses, not to addressees.
 'To the Occupier' mail with an address therefore is addressed junk mail, and should be covered by the opt-out scheme for addressed junk mail: the Mailing Preference Service.
 (And guess what… the Mailing Preference Service doesn't stop junk mail with a generic addressee!)

-The e-mail / letter Royal Mail sends with its opt-out form contains the following warning about the consequences of opting out:
+With you opt-out form you'll receive an e-mail / letter containing the following warning about the consequences of opting out:

 Some of the items that we deliver may contain important information issued by local and central Government departments, for example materials relating to elections.
 Because we cannot legally separate these items from the others we deliver – such as advertising offers or leaflets – you will not receive these if you choose to opt out.

-This warning has been around since 2006 (at the time PostWatch - long since abolished - took offense) and has caused a fair amount of confusion.
-What doesn't help is that Royal Mail has changed the warning a couple of times.
-Until recently (that is, June 2013) the opt-out form stated that “
+This warning has been around since 2006 (at the time PostWatch – long since abolished – was highly critical of the scheme) and has caused a fair amount of confusion.
+What doesn't help is that Royal Mail has changed exact wording of the warning a couple of times.
+Until June 2013 the opt-out form stated that